waaashed/EthicalKeylogger/README.md

 ---

 ## Disclaimer
+> [!WARNING]

-This software is provided **“as is”, without warranty of any kind**.
+> This software is provided **“as is”, without warranty of any kind**.
 The authors and contributors are **not liable for any damages** or legal consequences arising from its use or misuse.
 By using this project you acknowledge that **all responsibility rests solely with you**.